devcode1981/File-Provider-Storage/README.md

 You can also update them separately by running `make gitlab-update` `make gitlab-ci-update` and `make gitlab-shell-update` respectively.

+## Update configuration files created by gitlab-development-kit

+Sometimes there are changes in gitlab-development-kit that require you to regenerate configuration files with `make`.
+You can always remove an individual file (e.g. `rm Procfile`) and rebuild it by running `make`.
+If you want to rebuild _all_ configuration files created by the Makefile, run `make clean-config all`.

 ## OpenLDAP

 To run the OpenLDAP installation included in the GitLab development kit do the following: